 Use American measurements (Fahrenheit, feet, inches) with metric measurements following in parenthesis.

-Submit photos to accompany articles in an attached file.
+Submit photos to accompany articles in attached files.
 Send at a minimum of 300 dpi, TIFFs are recommended, but JPEG are acceptable.
-Photos can be mailed on a CD.
-Include the name of the photographer and a caption.
+If photos are too large to email they can be sent via Dropbox or other such method, or mailed on a CD.
 Do not submit photos for which permission to publish has not been obtained.
+We do not generally pay extra for photos within articles unless we solicit them separately.

 Language use relevant to writing about bees: